bikespace/bikespace/bikespace_dashboard/README.md

 comments (comments) ["search string 1", "search string 2"]
 ```

+### Tips [DRAFT]

+Think about when making a component:

+- coordination (via state) with other Components that may affect the same filter
+- ensure that the global clear filter works
+- handling of cases when no data is returned

 ### Tools

 The dashboard runs entirely in the user's browser, and does not use any major frameworks except for JQuery.
 Other tools are used to help create components, e.g.: